haraprasadj/haraprasadj.github.io/_posts/2014-05-17-pain-makes-me-write.md

 I had no idea
 No idea that to be a writer
-All I need to do was to suffer
+All I needed to do was to suffer
 And let my emotions break their tether